oeloeloel/simple-invader/docs/index.md

 end
 ```

-If you are feeling adventurous, you can play around with this code and see what happens.
+If you are feeling adventurous, you can play around with this code, save it and see what happens.
 Try changing some of the numbers.
 Don't worry about breaking anything.

-When you are done, you can delete all the code in this file so we can start writing our own.
+When you are done, you can delete all the code in this file and we will start writing our own.

+## First code

+### Label
+- tick args: what is a tick
+- label: what is a label
+- changing text
+- changing location
+- tick count: show the ticks counting

+- variables 1
+- integers (set x, y)
+- strings (set text)
+- simple math (+, -, *, /)
+- changing label values

+- args 1
+- what is args, a handy bag.
+We put things in, we take things out.
+We carry the bag wherever we want to go.

+- state
+- a place for variables to live
+- method scope is short
+- args.state keeps your variables so they don't go away
+- setting default values (complex)
+- now we can add to a number every tick
+- show in label

+# Enemy Sprite

+- sprites
+- make a sprite on the screen
+- make the sprite move

+- if statement
+- if, else
+- boundaries
+- change sprite direction

+- methods
+- what is a method
+- defaults, calc, render
+- args again, don't forget to carry your bag
+- refactor

+# player sprites

+- inputs
+- put another sprite on screen
+- make it move left and right

+# shoot

+- make bullets
+- set boundaries

+# hit

+- collisions
+- check for hit on enemy
+- check for hit on player

+# state: play, win, lose
+- game over

+# what now
+- more bullets
+- more enemies
+- learn more Ruby
+- chat at discord
+-